ssupattra/java-spring-docker/README.md

 # java-spring-docker
 This is a java web application to create/update events in MySQL and provide data to other system by using REST API.
-It will deploy to AWS beanstalk using docker.
+It will deploy to AWS beanstalk using docker and travis.
 The other system to retrieve data from this system is https://github.com/ssupattra/php-slim-guzzle-docker.

 ## Technology
 Spring Boot, Hibernate, Java, MySQL, Docker, REST API provider